mimiza/core/README.md

-# The Vanilla Project
+# The Core Project
-A set of Vanilla JS libraries for building modern web apps.
+A set of Vanilla JS core libraries for building modern web apps.

 # Key features
 - ES6